p4-team/ctf/2018-06-23-google-ctf/apt42-part1/README.md

 ```
 Looks good!

-The data is exchanged using a chunk structure:
+Data is exchanged using chunks that can be represented as a following c structure:

 ``` c
 struct {